It’s easy to achieve financial success with a Roth IRA once you understand distributions, withdrawals, limits, advantages, and disadvantages.

 You can’t include income you didn’t earn in your Roth IRA contributions, but it can put you over the maximum to be eligible.

 Yes, if your goal is tax-free money for retirement.
-Your contributions to your Roth IRA, are not tax-deductible when you make them because you won’t pay taxes when you withdraw the money after you retire.
+There's no tax deduction on contributions to your Roth IRA because you won’t pay taxes when you withdraw the money after you retire.